pdav5883/web-salad/README.md

 This last command will deattach the server process from the session so you can exit SSH without killing the application.
 Logs will be written to `salad.log`.
 To kill the server later, SSH back into the instance and run `sudo ps -ef | grep "python3 app.py"` to get the PIDs of the server, then `sudo kill -9 {PID1} {PID2}` substituting in the PIDs of the `python3 app.py` and `sudo python3.py` processes.

 ### Server Option 2: WSGI Production Server
 This deployment is considerably more complicated and likely completely unnecessary, but is closer to the "right" way of doing things.
+This process is based on two references [here](https://medium.com/@jQN/deploy-a-flask-app-on-aws-ec2-1850ae4b0d41) and [here](https://pypi.org/project/mod-wsgi/).

 Create an EC2 instance from the **Ubuntu 18.04 AMI** with IAM role `ec2-web-salad-deploy` (read access into bucket) and security group with http (80) and ssh (22) open inbound from all (0.0.0.0/0).
 All other settings are default.

 First SSH into the instance (user is ubuntu@) and get the code:
+- `sudo apt update`
 - `sudo apt install awscli unzip`
 - `mkdir v{version}`
 - `cd v{version}`